taciclei/symfony-facade/readme.md

 Now run `composer dump-autoload`.

-Copy contents of `vendor/vilnius-technology/symfony-facade/Tests/symfony/config` to `storage/app/symfony/config`.
+Copy contents of `vendor/phpjit/symfony-facade/Tests/symfony/config` to `storage/app/symfony/config`.
 You can do this by running command:
 `mkdir storage/app/symfony/config ;
-cp -a vendor/vilnius-technology/symfonys-facade/Tests/symfony/config storage/app/symfony`.
+cp -a vendor/taciclei/symfonys-facade/Tests/symfony/config storage/app/symfony`.

-Into console run command: ` php artisan symfony:command 'debug:container' `.
+Into console run command: ` php artisan sf:cmd 'debug:container' `.

 If you got a list of symfonys services, congrats.
-Now You can move to symfonys bundle instalations on Laravel 5.1 tutorial.
+Now You can move to symfonys bundle instalations on Laravel tutorial.

-Follow this example tutorial [tutorial](docs/fos.md) to get know, how precisely install Symfony2 bundles, with default configuration
+Follow this example tutorial [tutorial](docs/fos.md) to get know, how precisely install Symfony bundles, with default configuration

-As you noticed You can use symfony commands by passing them to `php artisan symfony:command '$SYMFONY2_COMMAND'`
+As you noticed You can use symfony commands by passing them to `php artisan sf:cmd '$SYMFONY_COMMAND'`

 Customizable configuration
 --------------------------